ItalianDevs4PM/BannedBroadcast/README.md

 ## The config.yml file

-This plugin has a config.yml file which allows you to personalize displayed messages.
+This plugin has a config.yml file which allows you to customize displayed messages.

 Let's see how it works: